The Gut and Brain Connection

 They help by balancing and increasing the gut microbiota diversity; for example, Kimchi, Kefir, and Sauerkraut are excellent fermented food sources.
 The microbes from these foods act as probiotics, which help with indigestion and mood.

 Always check with your healthcare provider before making any changes to your diet.
-Because not everyone can tolerate fermented food, or it might react with the medication you are taking.
+Not everyone can tolerate fermented food, and it might react with the medication you are taking.

 Limiting artificial sweeteners and sugar

 Foods that have added sugar can give you a sugar crash (6), leading to irritability and anxiety.
 Also, artificial sugars, like aspartame, can cause depression.
-Therefore both artificial and added sugar are found in processed foods.
-Even foods that we might think to be healthy, like bread and yogurt, added artificial sugars.
+Therefore, both artificial and added sugar are found in processed foods.
+Even foods we might think are healthy, like bread and yogurt, add artificial sugars.

 Avoiding Alcohol consumption

 Drinking alcohol can cause both physical and mental harm effect.
-Healthline.com has conducted a study following the gut flora of 41 alcoholics compared to 10 healthy individuals who drank low to none alcohol drinks.
+Healthline.com has conducted a study following the gut flora of 41 alcoholics compared to 10 healthy individuals who drank low to no-alcohol drinks.

 Getting Enough Sleep

 Obesity has been associated with a lack of sleep.
-This study proves changes to the gut flora after missing a few nights of sleep that also causes weight gain.
-Hence; when you have a good gut microbiota then comes a good night sleep.
+This study proves that changes to the gut flora after missing a few nights of sleep also cause weight gain.
+Hence, when you have a good gut microbiota, then comes a good night’s sleep.

 Does gut health affect our brain health?

-What we eat definitely affects both our gut and brain health.
-The food we eat is digested by our gut microbes, which changes it into nutrients that nourish our body.
-If we don’t eat the right food, our body is going to suffer the consequence.
+What we eat affects our gut and brain health.
+The food we eat is digested by our gut microbes, which change it into nutrients that nourish our body.
+If we don’t eat the right food, our bodies will suffer the consequences.
 When the gut microbiome is out of balance, you start experiencing bloating, stomach cramps, gas, and diarrhea.

-Therefore: what we eat has an impact on our overall health, including our brain.
-The vagus nerve mediates the connection between the gut-brain axis; it sends information to both sides, which means a healthy gut communicates with your brain through the nerves and hormones.
-This maintains your general health and wellbeing.
+Therefore, what we eat impacts our overall health, including our brain.
+The vagus nerve mediates the connection between the gut-brain axis; it sends information to both sides.
+A healthy gut communicates with your brain through the nerves and hormones, maintaining your general health and well-being.

 References